archenovalis/X4CodeComplete/extensions/scripts/README.md

 ## README

+- You can simple take this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=X4CodeComplete.x4codecomplete)

-To install, go to releases & download the .vsix file.
-Then install it like any other program.
+- Or download the .vsix file from the [GitHub releases page](https://github.com/archenovalis/X4CodeComplete/releases) and then install it like any other program.
+(Or from "Extensions" in Visual Studio Code)

-I highly recommend using this in conjunction with [these instructions](https://forum.egosoft.com/viewtopic.php?f=181&t=416621) by ledhead900, but it's not technically a requirement.
+It's highly recommended to use this in conjunction with [these instructions](https://forum.egosoft.com/viewtopic.php?f=181&t=416621) by ledhead900, but it's not technically a requirement.

 ## Features